johnofleek/OctaveOrp/c/README.md

 ## Hardware
-This is a list of the hardware used to test the application.
+This is a list of the hardware used to test the example applications.

 * Arduino Mega 2560
 * mangOH yellow WP7702(octave_2.1.3_wp77xx Legato version 19.07 Modem firmware version R12)
+* TMP36 analogue output temperature sensor (horrible electrically but works if carefully integrated)
 * SEEED Grove - Temperature Sensor V1.2 attached to Arduino ADC 0

 ## Useful websites